This marijuana-smoking, Confederate flag-burning Senate candidate is having a ball

 Chambers passed the marijuana to one of his top campaign aides as they discussed strategy for one of the most important nights of his Senate campaign.
 His tailor had just a few days to make his first tuxedo.
-He was steaming his shirt while it hung from a door jam.
+He was steaming his shirt while it hung from a door jamb.
 It was showtime.

 The event had been canceled last year because of the pandemic, Chambers says, “So I expect it to be lively tonight.”